moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/batch.md

  - The first line is the function selector
  - The second line is equal to 1, which is the **id** that was provided
  - What's left has to do with the **message** input.
 These last three lines are tricky since strings are a [dynamic type](https://docs.soliditylang.org/en/v0.8.15/abi-spec.html#use-of-dynamic-types){target=\_blank} with a dynamic length.
 The third line refers to an offset to define where the string's data starts.
-The fourth line refers to the length of the message in the following line, which is 32 bytes total - the "tanssi" message plus padding.
+The fourth line refers to the length of the message in the following line, which is 32 bytes total - the "tanssi" message plus padding

 You can repeat the above steps to capture the call data for values of `2` and `"hello"` such that multiple subcalls can be submitted atomically with the Batch Precompile in the next section.